 - Clean and deodorize after the toddler’s potty training accidents, following the same process as is used to clean up pet accidents.
 Pets and toddlers do have some interesting similarities!

-- Use vinegar and water to clean glass and mirrors in a ratio of one part vinegar to eight parts water.
+- Use vinegar and water to clean glass and mirrors in a ratio of 1 part vinegar to 8 parts water.

 - Adding 1/2 cup of vinegar to the last rinse cycle of your wash load will help to soften clothes and control static cling.

 - Adding vinegar to the last rinse cycle also helps to reduce lint buildup on clothes and keeps pet hair from sticking to clothes.
 We all love our pets, but no one wants to wear the evidence of having pets on their clothing.

 - Vinegar can aid in removing stubborn stains such as those caused by coffee and tea.
 Soak the stain in a solution of 1/3 cup vinegar to 2/3 cup of water.
 After soaking, hang items out in the sun until dry.